What are flashbacks?

-- If you are having a flashback, you must tell yourself that is not the actual event.
-It would help if you also reminded yourself that this is a typical response.
+- If you are having a flashback, you must tell yourself that the event is not happening again.
+It would help if you also reminded yourself that this is a normal response.

 - Remind yourself that you overcame your challenge.
 You survived.
 It is essential to keep your eyes open and look around.
 Remind yourself where you are and orient yourself.

 - It is possible to develop strategies to minimize flashbacks.
 Mental health providers specialize in PTSD to help reduce the number of flashbacks you have.

 - Our breathing may become erratic when we are panicking from a flashback.
 Irregular breathing causes our body to panic even more from lack of oxygen.
 Symptoms of this can be pounding in the head, wedding, fatigue, shakiness, and fear.
 Breathing will calm you down so you can deal and cope with flashbacks.